redteamdevs/telegram-report-bot/README.md

 # telegram-banner
-a free report app that bans telegram groups, channels and users REPORT APP V2.0.0
+a report app that bans telegram groups, channels and users REPORT APP V2.0.0

 for windows pc and macbook